UK's Revolution Beauty says accounting probe shows many concerns

 Jan 13 (Reuters) - An independent investigation into Revolution Beauty Group's REVB.L accounts found several concerns, including over certain historical sales, inventory provisioning methods and personal loans made by a former CEO, the company said on Friday.

-The British company's former chief executive, Adam Minto, had stepped down from the post in November amid the accounting probe.
+The British company's former chief executive officer Adam Minto had stepped down from the post in November amid the accounting probe.

+The investigation also flagged loans and other investments of about 1 million pounds to one of its distributors, adding that none of these loans had been disclosed and it "required investigation".

-(Reporting by Anchal Rana and Chandini Monnappa in Bengaluru; Editing by Savio D'Souza)
+(Reporting by Anchal Rana and Chandini Monnappa in Bengaluru; Editing by Savio D'Souza and Rashmi Aich)

 ((Anchal.Rana@thomsonreuters.com; +91 9915609050;))